ninrod/rsynced-melpa/gnu/djvu-readme.txt

 A normal work flow is as follows:

-To visit a djvu file type M-x djvu-find-file.
-This command is the only entry point to this package.
-You can bind this command to a key, for example

-  (global-set-key "\C-cd" 'djvu-find-file)

-Or you can use something more general like

-  (defun djvu-find-file-noselect (f-f-n filename &rest args)
-    "If FILENAME is a Djvu file call `djvu-find-file'."
-    (if (string-match "\\.djvu\\'" (file-name-sans-versions filename))
-        (djvu-find-file filename nil nil t)
-      (apply f-f-n filename args)))
-  (advice-add 'find-file-noselect :around #'djvu-find-file-noselect)
+Djvu files are assumed to have the file extension ".djvu".

-If you use `djvu-find-file' to visit the file foo.djvu, it puts you into the (read-only) buffer foo.djvu.
+When you visit the file foo.djvu, it puts you into the (read-only) buffer foo.djvu.
 Normally, this buffer (plus possibly the outline buffer) is all you need.

 The menu bar of this buffer lists most of the commands with their respective key bindings.
 For example, you can: